Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 1.
 In GKE, create a Service of type LoadBalancer that uses the application's Pods as backend.
 2. Add an annotation to this service: cloud.google.com/load-balancer-type: Internal 3.
 Peer the two VPCs together.
 4. Configure the Compute Engine instance to use the address of the load balancer that has been created.
 - [ ] 1.
 In GKE, create a Service of type LoadBalancer that uses the application's Pods as backend.
 2. Add a Cloud Armor Security Policy to the load balancer that whitelists the internal IPs of the MIG's instances.
 3. Configure the Compute Engine instance to use the address of the load balancer that has been created.

+To minimize effort and allow a Compute Engine instance from a different VPC to connect to an application running in Google Kubernetes Engine (GKE), where the application exposes a TCP endpoint and has cluster autoscaling enabled, the best approach is:

+**[1]**
+1. In GKE, create a Service of type LoadBalancer that uses the application's Pods as backend.
+2. Set the service's externalTrafficPolicy to Cluster.
+3. Configure the Compute Engine instance to use the address of the load balancer that has been created.

+Here’s why this option is correct:

+- **LoadBalancer Service**: Creating a Service of type LoadBalancer in GKE automatically provisions a Google Cloud Load Balancer (either internal or external, depending on your configuration).
+- **externalTrafficPolicy: Cluster**: This setting ensures that the source IP address of incoming traffic to the LoadBalancer is preserved, which is important for your scenario where the Compute Engine instance needs to connect and maintain the source IP integrity.
+- **Compute Engine Instance Configuration**: By configuring the Compute Engine instance to use the address of the LoadBalancer, you ensure that traffic from the instance is correctly directed to the application running in GKE, regardless of the backend Pod's location (even with autoscaling).

+The reasons why the other options are incorrect:

+**[2]**
+- Creating a Compute Engine instance with two network interfaces in different VPCs and using iptables for traffic forwarding adds unnecessary complexity and management overhead.
+It's not the minimal effort approach.

+**[3]**
+- Peering the two VPCs together and creating an Internal Load Balancer would require additional networking setup and configuration, which is more complex and not directly related to minimizing effort in this scenario.

+**[4]**
+- Adding a Cloud Armor Security Policy to whitelist internal IPs of Managed Instance Groups (MIGs) is focused on security rather than simplifying connectivity between a Compute Engine instance and a GKE application.
+It's not directly addressing the connectivity requirements stated in the scenario.

+Therefore, **option [1]** is the most straightforward and efficient approach to enable connectivity from a Compute Engine instance in a separate VPC to an application running in GKE with cluster autoscaling enabled.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are using Container Registry to centrally store your company's container images in a separate project.
 In another project, you want to create a Google Kubernetes Engine (GKE) cluster.
 You want to ensure that Kubernetes can download images from Container Registry.
 What should you do?